 The Verona Firefighters Insurance Association was created on July 10, 1991 to improve and administer the insurance coverage begun in 1976.

-On June 24, 1997 with Kevin Gifford chief, the new No. 1 firehouse at 880 Bloomfield Avenue was dedicated and put in service.
+On June 24, 1997 with Kevin Gifford as Chief, the new No. 1 firehouse at 880 Bloomfield Avenue was dedicated and put in service.

-On September 11, 2001, The Verona Fire Department responded into New York City for station fill-in duty for a Manhattan Truck Company.
+On September 11, 2001, The Verona Fire Department responded into New York City for station fill-in duty for a Queens Truck Company.

 In 2003, The Fire Department reactivated the Auxiliary Fire Department.
 The Auxiliary Department’s purpose was to allow people under 18 or a student in college who could not meet the requirements for membership the opportunity to take part in the Department’s functions.
 They could not take part in direct firefighting operations, but assisted the firefighters when need be.
 The Department is still active and has been one of the best providers of future firefighters.

-In 2004, with Pat McEvoy chief, a Pierce Lance, a 2000 gallon pumper was put in service for Company 1 as Engine 11.
+In 2004, with Pat McEvoy as Chief, a Pierce Lance, a 2000 gallon pumper was put in service for Company 1 as Engine 11.
 This engine was a twin of the 1999 Lance, with very similar features.
 The 1981 Pierce Arrow replaced the Ford Young as Reserve Status.

 On July 19th 2006, Verona was hit with a very severe storm, which was later confirmed as a microburst.
 The Verona Fire Department received and answered over twenty calls for service in the hour, and an additional twenty the next day, ranging from downed power lines, to trees in houses and possible house fires, testing nearly all “what ifs” set up with the Office of Emergency Management.
 The Verona Fire Department and OEM proved that night that the VFD is well prepared to protect the town and its residents, even with the new challenges at hand.